 Jasmine is a graduate of Colorado State University.
 She comes from a low-income, first-generation background, which contributed to her passion of empowering and helping students from similar backgrounds.
 Jasmine was a recipient of the Denver Scholarship Foundation (DSF) and became the first

 DSF scholar to work for the organization.
 During her time at DSF from 2011 until May 2020, she served in a variety of roles, working as a TRIO advisor, a college advisor and later as a lead advisor who supervised and guided other advisors.
 Through her work she has assisted hundreds of students across the Denver Public Schools district, helping them gain access to higher education and obtain financial aid to support their plans.
 She has developed core college success programming, increased college enrollment rates at various high schools, led community trainings and presentations, and much more.

 In addition to her passion for college access, Jasmine is pursuing her counseling degree to increase her ability to holistically impact students.

-Nataya Stepleton joined Peak Education as the organization’s first Fellow in May 2019.
+Nataya Sanchez joined Peak Education as the organization’s first Fellow in May 2019.
 Her efforts have been instrumental to the redesign and relaunch of the Peak Education website as well as our enhanced social media presence.
-She has also focused on communications and program support for Peak Education’s nearly 300 scholars.
+She has also focused on communications and program support for Peak Education’s just over 300 scholars.